 Thousands of folks who have a foreclosure as part of their bankruptcy think that the foreclosure is finalized and that the waiting period starts the date of the bankruptcy discharge date.

 - That is not the case

-- Even a person had Home Loan Part Of Chapter 7 Bankruptcy have a foreclosure the foreclosure waiting period time clock does not begin until the foreclosure has been recorded on the county recorder of deeds and the foreclosure has been fully stamped and recorded
+- Even a person had Mortgage Part Of Chapter 7 Bankruptcy have a foreclosure the foreclosure waiting period time clock does not begin until the foreclosure has been recorded on the county recorder of deeds and the foreclosure has been fully stamped and recorded

-- The note on mortgage might have been zeroed out and the homeowner may not owe anything on the note and have no liabilities:
+The note on a mortgage might have been zeroed out and the homeowner may not owe anything on the note and have no liabilities:

 - But the foreclosure waiting period start date is not effective until the recorded date has been recorded

 Many lenders are in no hurry in transferring the deed of foreclosed home into their name and recording it.

 Qualifying For Mortgage After Prior Home Loan Part Of Chapter 7 Bankruptcy

 There are dozens of calls I get every day where folks had a home loan part of Chapter 7 Bankruptcy and have passed their 3 year waiting period but do not qualify for a mortgage loan.
 This is because the mortgage lender has not transferred the deed out of the borrowers’ name into the lender’s name.